PIQuIL/QuCumber/README.md

 QuCumber is licensed under the Apache License Version 2.0.

 ## Features
-QuCUMBER implements unsupervised generative modelling with a two-layer RBM.
+QuCumber implements unsupervised generative modelling with a two-layer RBM.
 Each layer is a number of binary stochastic variables (with values 0 or 1).
 The size of the visible layer corresponds to the input data, i.e. the number of qubits.
 The size of the hidden layer is varied to systematically control representation error.